CabbageCodes/NeuralNetworkXOR/README.md

 # NeuralNetworkXOR
-Trains a three layer, feed forward, fully connected artificial neural network to replicate an XOR gate. he algorithm used to minimise the error was the Metropolis algorithm.
+Trains a three layer, feed forward, fully connected artificial neural network to replicate an XOR gate.
+The Metropolis Algorithm is used to optimise the network by minising the error.
 This uses a Markov chain which starts with a random configuration with a certain energy.
 A small change is then proposed to the configuration, and the energy of this is compared with the original.
 If the change results in a lower energy configuration then the change is accepted, otherwise the change is accepted